Success (Dannii Minogue song): Critical reception

-In a review for Allmusic, John Lucas called the song "rather dated" and said "its aspirational lyrics became something of an albatross for Minogue given her struggle to achieve the career momentum of her sister".
-Larry Flick from Billboard wrote, "Aussie vixen takes another shot at a U.S. club hit with a beat-savvy pop/house confection."
+In a review for AllMusic, John Lucas called the song "rather dated" and said "its aspirational lyrics became something of an albatross for Minogue given her struggle to achieve the career momentum of her sister".
+Larry Flick from Billboard magazine wrote, "Aussie vixen takes another shot at a U.S. club hit with a beat-savvy pop/house confection."
 He complimented Minogue's "chirpy delivery and the song's contagious nature."
 Caroline Sullivan from Smash Hits commented, "This is a groovy little piece of bouncebeat, like some superior Janet Jackson number.
 You know the video is going to have loads of dancing, with Daniel flinging herself hither and yon, and it'll be bee-rilliant."